BPMHA

 Our Users

-Some of Our MembersWaltham Forest being one of the most deprived boroughs in East London, is witnessing an ever growing debate over the provision of appropriate and accessible mental health services for its Black and Asian communities.
+Some of Our MembersWaltham Forest is one of the most deprived boroughs in East London and has witnessed an ever growing debate over the provision of appropriate and accessible mental health services for its Black and Asian communities.

-BPMHA allows some users to use the centre as a safe place to just “chill out”. this enables a degree of security and safety for a user who would otherwise wander the streets rather than be made to participate in an activity.
+At BPMHA, we allow service users to use the centre as a safe place to simply unwind.
+This enforces a degree of security and safety for someone who would otherwise wander aimlessly with little support or structure.

 Thoughts From Our Users